 - a.
 A residency shall be advanced training in Parasitology, which may or may not lead to certification by the College.
-An approved Residency Programme must be conducted under the direct supervision of a practising Diplomate of the College. - b.
+An approved Residency Programme must be conducted under the direct supervision of at least one certified Diplomate of the College. - b.
 The goal of a residency program must be to end up with Diplomates who have developed self-confidence, self-criticism and sense of responsibility that are essential for the practice of the specialty. - c.
-Residency programmes should strive to train specialists who have demonstrated to have the proper intellectual qualities, professional and technical skills, as these are described in

-Appendix 1 to these Bylaws.
-Moreover, residency programs must aim at the development of a culture, which recognizes the importance of continuous professional development.

-- d.
-Approval of veterinary residency programmes is the responsibility of the College and all residency programmes must be approved by the relevant committee before they start. - e.
+Residency programmes should strive to train specialists who have demonstrated to have the proper intellectual qualities, professional and technical skills, as these are described in Appendix 1 to these Bylaws.
+Moreover, residency programs must aim at the development of a culture, which recognizes the importance of continuous professional development. - d.
+Approval of veterinary residency programmes is the responsibility of the College and all residency programmes must be approved by the relevant committee before they start.

+- e.
 All training and/or experience requirements and all prerequisites for examination eligibility must be relevant to the assessment of applicant's qualification. - f.
 There shall be no restriction of training institutions as long as they meet the requirements for approved residency. - g.
 Residents must spend at least 60 per cent of their time practising the speciality, based on a normal working week of 40 hours. - h.
-A supervisor shall have no more than two (2) residents following standard residency programmes; in exceptional cases three (3) such residents can be allowed, for a restricted time period. - i.
-The College only accepts Residents that received their veterinary qualification from an EAEVE-approved establishment unless relieved of this obligation by the Education Committee.
+The main supervisor shall have no more than two (2) residents following standard residency programmes; in exceptional cases three (3) such residents can be allowed, for a maximum of one year. - i.
+The College only accepts Residents that received their veterinary qualification from an EAEVE-approved establishment unless relieved of this obligation by the Education Committee and validated by the board.